kwaichanz/PKS/note.md

 2. Currently in the the application components have default code for text/image value in case the server isn't responding.

-3. Working on implementing responsiveness the new NavBar.

 4. A new Hero component pull out from About page requires string[] and isLoading state.

 ---